 “I’m doing my best right now,” she said in a later post that include video of her crash along with prayer hands and fingers crossed emojis.
 Before the accident, she had been winning race after race and last season, had become the oldest woman to medal in a skiing World Cup at 40.

-An update over the weekend from Vonn’s personal coach, Chris Knight, spurred speculation she still may ski in what would be her fifth Winter Games.
+An update over the weekend from Vonn’s personal coach, Chris Knight, spurred speculation she still may ski.
 Vonn made her Olympic debut at the 2002 Winter Games in Salt Lake City.

 The New York Post quoted an unnamed NBC source Saturday saying Vonn was likely to be at the Olympics.